Croozer Kid Plus for 1

 The Croozer Kid Plus line of bike trailers offers many features that make it a great trailer for the money.
 Unlike many other higher-end trailers where conversion kits cost extra, the Croozer base price includes the bike trailer tow arm, a single swivel stroller wheel, and a jogging wheel.

-We received a single trailer for review, though other than size and the interior seat apparatus, the Kid Plus 1 and the Kid Plus 2 share most of the same features.
+We received a single trailer for review, though other than size and suspension, the Kid Plus 1 and the Kid Plus 2 share the same features.

 Overall design & interior space